straw-hat-team/adr/adrs/4937890790/README.md

 It is not a simple task; therefore, people rely on linters and code reviewers to improve the source code's quality.

-If you already thought about a name and knew the context, and gave it a name inside your module, don't force users to think about a new name every time they must import the component, most of the case the named you came up with is good enough; so you can take advantage of named-exports.
+Naming is hard.
+When you are authoring code, do not make the consumers of your code -- the importers of your exports --  figure out what names to use.
+As an author, you have the advantage of having thought about its intent and purpose;
+you are aware of its context and limitations and most likely gave it a name inside your module.
+That name is good enough, and by using named exports, you are doing your consumers a favor, by freeing them from having to rediscover that name.

 Also, using default-exports makes it harder to understand the context of things across the codebase.